+Gains.
 If you receive an insurance or other reimbursement that is more than your adjusted basis in the destroyed or stolen property, you have a gain from the casualty or theft.
 You must include this gain in your income in the year you receive the reimbursement, unless you choose to postpone reporting the gain as explained earlier.

-Casualty loss.
-Generally, you can deduct a casualty loss only in the tax year in which the casualty occurred.
+Losses.
+Generally, you can deduct a casualty loss that is not reimbursable only in the tax year in which the casualty occurred.
 This is true even if you do not repair or replace the damaged property until a later year.
 (However, see Disaster Area Losses, later, for an exception.)